deviqllc/Eventos/README.md

 #Eventos
 ######Eventos = events in spanish / Evento = event in spanish.
 Eventos was born out of a weekend experiment.
-Its an small, simple and extensible kind-of-lazy-pipeline framework for C# MONO and .NET 4+ that allows execution of interchangeable, re-arrangable, reusable and replaceable atomic tasks called Eventos with the minimum amount of code.
+Its an small, simple and extensible pseudo-pipeline framework for C# MONO and .NET 4+ that allows execution of interchangeable, re-arrangable, reusable and replaceable atomic tasks called Eventos with the minimum amount of code.
 Its made with reusability and modularity in mind.

 #### Possible Usages:
 + ETLs, ETLs, ETLs, …